daitranskku/AIC2024-TRACK4-TEAM15/README.md

 python src/preprocessing/generate_org_json.py
 ```
 ### Image Enhancement using NAFNet
-We directly use the pre-trained model **NAFNet-REDS-width64** from the [NAFNet](https://github.com/megvii-research/NAFNet) official github repo.
+We directly use the pre-trained model **NAFNet-REDS-width64** from the [NAFNet](https://github.com/megvii-research/NAFNet) official GitHub repo.
 ```
 python src/lib/NAFNet/nafnet_inference.py
 ```
 ### Convert to day-light images using GSAD
 Pre-trained model [GSAD](https://github.com/jinnh/GSAD) is used to convert the night images to day-like images.
-Pre-trained model on LOLv2Syn dataset is used.
+Pre-trained model on the LOLv2Syn dataset is used.
 ```
 sh src/lib/GSAD/convert_day_like.sh
 ```